José Figueres Ferrer: KGB

 According to revelations from the Mitrokhin Archive, the KGB secretly transmitted to Figueres a $300,000 loan via the Costa Rican Communist Party to help finance his 1970 campaign, in exchange for establishing diplomatic relations with the Soviet Union, which he did upon election.
 Figueres later escalated his relationship with the San Jose residency of the KGB, expanding his activities to providing confidential reports on other countries in Central America and the Caribbean.

 In 1974, a KGB report to Leonid Brezhnev revealed that Figueres had agreed to publish materials advantageous to the KGB.
 For this reason, he was given $10,000 under the guise of stock purchases in his newspaper.

 CIA

-The CIA gave Figueres money to publish a political journal, Combate, and to sponsor the founding meeting of the Institute of Political Education in Costa Rica in November 1959.
-The institute was organized as a training school and a center for political collaboration for political parties of the democratic left, principally from Costa Rica, Cuba (in exile), the Dominican Republic (in exile), Guatemala, Honduras, Nicaragua (in exile), Panama, Peru, and Venezuela.
-The CIA concealed its role from most of the participants except Figueres.
-Its funds passed first to a shell foundation, then to the Kaplan Fund of New York, next to the Institute for International Labor Research (IILR) located in New York, and finally to San José.
-Socialist leader Norman Thomas headed the IILR.
-After the CIA connection was revealed, Thomas maintained that he had been unaware of it, but the IILR's treasurer, Sacha Volman, who also became treasurer of the institute in San José, was a CIA agent.
-The CIA used Volman to monitor the institute, and Cord Meyer collaborated directly with Figueres.

 Figueres himself acknowledged in 1981 that he had received help from the Central Intelligence Agency, saying, "At the time, I was conspiring against the Latin American dictatorships and wanted help from the United States, I was a good friend of Allen Dulles," and, "The CIA's Cultural Department helped me finance a magazine and some youth conferences here.
 But I never participated in espionage.
 I did beg them not to carry out the Bay of Pigs Invasion of Cuba, which was madness, but they ignored me."

-Cord Meyer came to San José sometime in the summer of 1960.
-He and Figueres formed the Inter-American Democratic Social Movement (INADESMO), which was nothing more than a front.
-A flier describing the idealistic purpose of INADESMO carried the same post office box as Figueres's personal letterhead.
-The INADESMO setup enabled Meyer to disburse funds more directly, without having to bother with conduits or the accounting procedures of the institute.
-For example, INADESMO contributed $10,000 to help finance the First Conference of Popular Parties of Latin America in Lima, Peru, in August 1960.